 USS Bear in Antarctica, greeted by the locals.

 Sailors offload the Barkely-Grow T8P1 plane.
-Byrd used the plane to
+Byrd used the plane to map out several hundred miles of Antarctica coastline. |

 The 50-ton "Antarctica Snow Cruiser" off loads from the USMS North Star.
 With twin 150-hp engines and a 3,000 mile cruising range, the vehicle was a technical marvel.
 But it was practical bust.
 It sank in the snow shortly after off loading.
 It was discovered in the snow in 1958, only to be lost again.
 It is thought to be floating somewhere in the Southern Ocean.